 Second, there was a design change in Analog Devices encoders from ADV717x to ADV719x.
-The older versions used the SFL (genlock telegram) bit directly, whereas the newer ones invert the bit prior to using it.
-The reason for this is that the inversion compensated for the one line delay of an SFL (genlock telegram) transmission.
+The older versions used the SFL (Genlock Telegram) bit directly, whereas the newer ones invert the bit prior to using it.
+The reason for this is that the inversion compensated for the one line delay of an SFL (Genlock Telegram) transmission.

-As a result, for the ADV717x and ADV73xx encoders, the PAL switch bit in the SFL (genlock telegram) must be 0 for NTSC to work.
-For the ADV7194 video encoder, the PAL switch bit in the SFL must be 1 to work in NTSC.
+As a result, for the ADV717x and ADV73xx encoders, the PAL switch bit in the SFL (GenLock Telegram) must be 0 for NTSC to work.
+For the ADV7190/ADV7191, ADV7192, and ADV7194 video encoders, the PAL switch bit in the SFL must be 1 to work in NTSC.
 If the state of the PAL switch bit is wrong, a 180° phase shift occurs.